-Are you looking for a fun way to spend some quality time with the kids, and not spend a fortune?!
-From marble runs to handmade dolls and wooden planes, here are 10 Easy Homemade Toys to Make with Your Child – after all, what our children most often want from us is our time.
+Are you looking for a fun way to spend some quality time with the kids, and not spend a fortune?
+From catapults to handmade dolls and wooden planes, here are some easy homemade toys to make with your child – after all, what our children most often want from us is our time.

 #2.
 Marshmallow Catapult

 Check out our fun post on how to make a marshmallow catapult with your kids.

 Important note…Make sure to buy extra marshmallows though, as some will definitely disappear in the making!